-Oklahoma City homeowners filing hail damage insurance claims face percentage-based deductibles that typically range from 1% to 10% of their home's insured value.
-A homeowner with a $215,100 property and a 2% deductible would pay $4,302 out-of-pocket before insurance coverage begins.
-Oklahoma's standard deductible structure reflects the state's severe thunderstorm and hail exposure patterns.
+Oklahoma City homeowners filing hail damage claims face percentage-based deductibles that typically range from 1% to 10% of their home's insured value.
+For a home valued at $215,100, a 2% deductible would require $4,302 out-of-pocket before insurance coverage begins.
+Oklahoma's severe thunderstorm exposure makes these percentage deductibles more common than flat dollar amounts across the state.

 Know this before you call your insurer